 Hanging laundry and squats

-Squats are an exercise that can challenge a lot of muscles.
-When you do a series of basic squats, you are working out your glutes, quads, hamstrings, calves and core.
+Squats are exercises that challenge a lot of muscles.
+When you do a series of basic squats, you are working out your glutes, quads, hamstrings, calves, and core.
 Squats also have a lot of variations—the most popular (and most intense) of which incorporate weights like dumbbells or yoga balls.

 Disinfecting surfaces for arms and shoulders

-For this chore to become a workout, intensity and speed are crucial.
-Make sure to engage your arms and shoulders at all times.
+For this household chore to become a workout, intensity and speed are crucial.
+Engage your arms and shoulders at all times.
 Use big and powerful movements.
-For big surfaces like doors, walls and windows, you can get the most out of your cleaning solution and your workout by moving your arms in big circular motions.
-Just make sure to switch arms so that it’s a balanced exercise.
+For big surfaces like doors, walls, and windows, you can get the most out of your cleaning solution and your workout by moving your arms in big circular motions.
+Just switch arms so it’s a balanced exercise.

 Beating and dusting rugs and carpets for a full-body workout

 Dust and grit are no match for proper form and active muscles.
-It may be quite some time since you’ve cleaned out your carpets or rugs and while you can use a vacuum with a beater brush to clean, beating a rug out is still recommended to make sure that grit and other kinds of dirt are expelled from the fibers of your rug.
+It may be quite some time since you’ve cleaned out your carpets or rugs and while you can use a vacuum with a beater brush to clean, beating a rug out is still recommended to make sure that grit and other kinds of dirt are expelled from the fibers.

 Beating rugs and carpets is a great alternative to strength training.
-As with other strength exercises, make sure that you utilize the proper stance when doing this workout: Keep your feet flat and steady on the floor, your posture straight and your abdomen engaged.
+As with other strength exercises, follow the proper stance when doing this workout: Keep your feet flat and steady on the floor, your posture straight and your abdomen engaged.

 Washing the dishes and calf raises

-While washing the dishes can be considered an arm workout in itself, your legs are probably just stagnant.
+While washing dishes can be considered an arm workout, your legs are probably just stagnant.
 If you have a big load of dishes to wash, try and do calf raises to keep your feet from going numb and to exercise your legs and thighs.

-While the quarantine will last only for a month (fingers crossed), you can keep doing these home cleaning workouts even after the COVID-19 crisis has passed.
-They’re a great way to save time because you get to accomplish two things at once: Engaging your body with challenging exercises and keeping your home spic and span.
+While the quarantine will last only for a month (fingers crossed), you can keep doing these household chores for workouts even after COVID-19.
+They are a great way to save time because you get to accomplish two things at once: Engaging your body with challenging exercises and keeping your home spic and span.